SaraFreitas02/SaraFreitas02/README.md

 ## Goals
-My main goal is to become a full-stack developer, but my backend skills are still being refined.
-I currently have a stronger foundation in frontend development, so I consider myself more of a frontend developer at this stage.
-Right now, I am focused on building a solid knowledge base, after which I plan to set challenging projects to further encourage my growth.
+My main goal is to become a full-stack developer, though I’m currently refining my backend skills.
+With a stronger foundation in frontend development, I primarily identify as a frontend developer at this stage.
+However, I’m keen on expanding my programming skills and exploring mobile app and game development.

+Right now, my focus is on building a solid knowledge base, and I’m excited to take on challenging projects that push me further and foster my growth.

 <br>
 <br>